Jefferson City Public Schools

 Jefferson City School District is a school district based in Jefferson City, Missouri (USA).

-Location
+Boundary

 The district covers northern portions of Cole County as well as southern portions of Callaway County.

+Within Cole County, it includes that county's portion of Jefferson City, as well as Centertown, St. Martins, and portions of Taos.
+Within Callaway County, it includes that county's portion of Jefferson City, as well as Tebbetts and the majority of Holts Summit.